 403(b)s are very similar to 401(k)s for tax-exempt organizations.
 These plans have similar contribution limits and structure, and both have formalized processes with plan documents that govern their operation.
 Both are also subject to nondiscrimination testing unless they meet Safe Harbor requirements.

 However, 401(k)s are used by for-profit companies.
 If you are setting up a retirement plan for a small business, a 403(b) isn’t for you, and you may want to check out a 401(k).
+For more information, check out our comparative article on 403(b) plans vs Traditional 401(k)s.

 2. 403(b) Plan vs SIMPLE IRA